igrishaev/pg/README.md

 ## pg-common

-A set of common modules with utilities and constant.
+A set of common modules with utilities and constants.
 The most important namespace is `pg.oid` which holds the registry of builtin OIDs in Postgres.
 It has been generated out directly from the `pg_type.dat` file stored in the official Postgres repository.